octavioturra/dependable/README.md

 `container.load(fileOrFolder)` - Registers a file, using its file name as the name, or all files in a folder.
 Does not traverse subdirectories.

+`container.loadClass(fileOrFolder)` - Registers a class in a file, using its file name as the name, or all files in a folder.
+Does not traverse subdirectories.

 `container.get(name, overrides = {})` - Returns a dependency by name, with all dependencies injected.
 If you specify overrides, the dependency will be given those overrides instead of those registered.

 `container.resolve(overrides={}, cb)` - Calls `cb` like a dependency function, injecting any dependencies found in the signature.
 Like `container.get`, this supports overrides.